Abdussalam-Mujeeb-ur-rahman/allahisrabb-vid-ux/readme.md

 # Meet vid-ux

-A is a command-line tool that allows you to easily download YouTube videos in different formats and quality settings.
+A command-line tool that allows you to easily download YouTube videos.
 ## Features

 - Download YouTube videos with a simple command.